 In Berlin before World War II, there was a Swedish colony of residents, people visiting or lingering in the city.
 How did they relate to the development of the society?
 Critical media at home, in Sweden, were few and there was no visible anti-Nazism collective.
 Speaking up, boycotting, departing from the masses, organizing in counter-movements did not become a celebrated generic reaction until after the war.

 Today, the developments in Germany would have been questioned by the public.
-Writers, associations, networks woul have written critical articles, made statements, organized travel boycotts, demonstrated outside the embassy, demanded of people to openly take a stand.
+Writers, associations, networks would have written critical articles, made statements, organized travel boycotts, arranged demonstrations outside the embassy, demanded of people to openly take a stand.
 A solidarity association would have been formed, as well as social media groups; a convoy would have travelled to Berlin to support the country’s democratic forces.

 Presumably.
 Whether people today would have understood what was happening and acted accordingly is not easily assessed.

 But Swedish Nazi resistance in Nazi-German did exist.
 A clear and teeming testimony is found in the historian, cultural writer, and cultural personality Vilhelm Scharp’s memories of Germany and Nazi Germany in the 1920s and 30s, collected in Labyrinten [The Labyrinth] and edited by historian Andreas Åkerlund.

 Vilhelm Scharp, born in 1896 in Stockholm, was only ten years old when, after the family split, he was placed at Lundsberg’s boarding school.
 Recurrent depressions led to writer’s block, self-sabotaging perfectionism, and interrupted studies.
 Despite failing health, Scharp managed to get a bachelor’s degree in literary history and history – followed by a degree in poetics and history.